declankbarrett/playwright-python-skeleton/README.md

 API:

-- pytest tests/api (to run full collection)
+- Run full collection: `pytest tests/api`
-- pytest tests/api/'fileName' (to run a specific file)
-- run-tests api

-(This command has the same prerequisites as the GUI version, so if our project is restructured we need to run 'pip install -e . again)
+- Run specific file: `pytest tests/api/'fileName'`
+- Run test using test runner which uses Allure to create report `run-tests api`

 BrowserStack:

-- run-tests gui --browserstack
+- `run-tests gui --browserstack`
-- browserstack-sdk behave
+- `browserstack-sdk behave`

 The tests can be ran on browserstack via the 2 run commands above, you need to adjust the browserstack.yml file to include your credentials first however and ensure you have either installed the relevant libraries manually or through the requirements.txt file
 They run across the following browsers and OS: